Deep ReLU Networks Have Surprisingly Simple Polytopes

-$\bullet$ \textbf{Depths}: Here, we evaluate if the simplicity of polytopes still holds for deeper networks.
+{ $\bullet$} \textbf{Depths}: Here, we evaluate if the simplicity of polytopes still holds for deeper networks.
 This question is non-trivial, since a deeper network can theoretically generate more complicated polytopes.
 Will the depth break the simplicity?
 We choose four different widths (20, 40, 80, 160).
 For comprehensiveness, the network initialization methods are the Xavier uniform, Xavier normal, Kaiming, and orthogonal initialization.
 The depth is set to 5 and 8, respectively.
 The bias value is 0.01.
 Likewise, a total of 8,000 points are uniformly sampled from $[-1,1]^3$ to compute the polytope.
 At the same time, we check the activation states of all neurons to avoid counting some polytopes more than once.
-Each run is repeated five times.
-The results under the Xavier uniform initialization are shown in Figure \ref{Figure_depth_xu} (results under other initialization methods are put into the Appendix \ref{sec:dd}), from which we draw three highlights.
+Each experiment is repeated five times.
+The results under the Xavier uniform initialization are shown in Figure \ref{Figure_depth_xu}, from which we draw three highlights.
 First, we find that both going deep and going wide can increase the number of polytopes at different initializations.
 But the effect of going deep is much more significant than that of going wide.
 Second, when the network goes deep, although the total number of polytopes increases, simple polytopes still dominate among all polytopes.
 Third, for different initialization methods and different depths, the dominating polytope is slightly different.
-For example, the dominating polytopes for the network 3-40-40-40-40-40-1 under Xavier normal initialization are those with 6$\sim$10 simplices, while the dominating polytopes for the network 3-20-20-20-20-20-1 under Xavier uniform initialization are those with 1$\sim$5 simplices.
+For example, the dominating polytopes for the network 3-40-40-40-40-40-1 under Xavier normal initialization are those with 4$\sim$10 faces, far smaller than the specific constructions provided in the last subsection.